Raywire/iReporter/README.md

 ### Prerequisites

-Two postgres databases are required one for testing the other for development
+Two postgres databases are required one for testing the other for development Service account credentials from Google Cloud for file storage on Firebase

 **Setting up the database with a user who has all privileges**
 ```